-If you’ve already purchased and read the book, I would really, really, really (did I mention really?) appreciate it if you’d be willing to spend between one and five minutes to give me some constructive feedback.
+If you’ve already purchased and read either book, I would really, really, really (did I mention really?) appreciate it if you’d be willing to spend between one and five minutes to give me some constructive feedback.

 I am not a financial planner.
 I have taught students mathematics and computer science for over thirty years, but have no formal training in personal finance or investing, and no certifications.
 I am simply a lifelong learner, constantly curious, and have been interested in personal finance since working in a credit union during high school and college, and continued to be curious and learn more about finance during my career as a public school teacher.
 Over my years as a teacher, I discovered that not only did my students not know much about personal finance, but neither did my family, friends and colleagues (I often served as a resource for those folks).

 Partially as a result of that experience, I see the necessity for a book such as this, as I wanted to do my part to try to help others become financially literate.
 While it would be nice to make a little bit of money from this, that’s not really my expectation or my goal.
 This is a passion project for me.
 I hope folks find it helpful.
 If you do buy it (or read it for free), it would be helpful if you could leave a review on Amazon and/or email me at email@example.com a “testimonial” that I can add to this website.
-By the way, since this is graduation season, if you like it you might consider it as a possible gift idea for the high school or college graduates in your life.

 What people say?